How Much Life Insurance Do I Need? More Than You Think - Let Me Explain

 To begin the process, you’ve got to ask yourself two questions:

-Question #1: If I'm not here tomorrow...how much cash does my family need to stay in the same home, to continue paying the same bills (including mortgage), to cover my kids' college in the future?
+Question #1: If I’m not here tomorrow, how much cash does my family need to stay in the same home, continue paying the identical bills (including the mortgage), and cover my kids’ college in the future?

 The answer to this is different for everyone.
-Perhaps you don’t have children but you’re worried about your surviving spouse.
+Perhaps you don’t have children but are worried about your surviving spouse.
 Maybe you’re thinking about a business partner.
-Could be your kids are older and on the cusp of going to university.
+Your kids could be older and on the cusp of going to university.
 Or, perhaps you’re a superhero taking care of an adult child with a disability… the list goes on.

 Question #2: How long do my loved ones need the cash?
 10 years, 15 years, 20 years, or even longer?

-If you’ve just started a family, 25 or 30 years is a good place to start.
-Or maybe your kids are in their late teens and going to college in the next couple of years.
-In that case, your window of financial vulnerability may be more like10 years.
+If you’ve just started a family, 25 or 30 years is an excellent place to start.
+Or maybe your kids are in their late teens and going to college in the next few years.
+In that case, your window of financial vulnerability may be more like ten years.

-Perhaps you don’t have kids but your spouse depends on your income to help pay the mortgage and other living expenses.
-How long do they need that help for?
+Perhaps you don’t have kids, but your spouse depends on your income to help pay the mortgage and other living expenses.
+How long do they need that help?

 Get the idea?

-So now that I’ve got you thinking about how much and for how long, there are two basic methods you can use to figure out how much life insurance to buy.
+So now that I’ve got you thinking about how much and for how long, there are two basic methods for determining the amount of life insurance you should buy.

-I get it, you know life insurance is important but you’re a busy person, you’ve got a lot on your plate.
+I get it.
+Life insurance is important, but you’re busy with a lot on your plate.

 One quick way to calculate how much life insurance you need is to multiply your GROSS salary by 10.
-For example, if you make $50k you probably need at least $500k in coverage.
-If you have young kids at home, I’d say you need closer to fifteen times your salary to be on the safe side.
+For example, if you make $50k, you probably need at least $500k in coverage.
+If you have young kids at home, you need closer to fifteen times your salary to be on the safe side.

 Rule of Thumb Example